FluffyBullet/first_template/README.md

 - [Format]
 - [HTML Validation]
     * During the course, this website and it's code has been tested using w3 validator and jigsaw w3 validator.
 Some errors have been found and logged within the testing stage, then corrected at a later point.
-    On completeion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
+    On completion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
 - [CSS Validation]
     * During the course, this website and it's code has been tested using w3 validator and jigsaw w3 validator.
 Some errors have been found and logged within the testing stage, then corrected at a later point.
-    On completeion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
+    On completion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
 - [Links validation]
 - [Spell check]
 - [Accessibility rating]